Student-centric advice and objective recommendations

 Finding the right major for pre-med involves finding a balance between the majors most applicable to medical science and the majors that interest you the most.
 The most popular majors among pre-meds are in the hard sciences, especially biological sciences.
 That being said, a significant chunk of med students major in math or statistics, social sciences such as economics or sociology, or the humanities.

 As med schools begin to place more emphasis on well-rounded applicants, these other fields are becoming increasingly feasible for applicants.
-However, majors in these fields will need to ensure that they also take classes related to the pre-med track, such as upper-level science classes.
-If you don’t take any classes related to med school, a humanities major will not be what you need to set yourself up for success.
+If you don’t take any classes related to med school, a humanities major will not set you up for success.

 Can you do pre-med in 2 years?

-A pre-med degree consists of a bachelor’s, which the vast majority of students complete in 4 years rather than two.
-That being said, at some schools it may be possible to complete your pre-med bachelor’s in 2 years.
-It would be a very intensive courseload and you’d probably have to come into college with some extra credits, as well as take classes over the summer.
+A pre-med degree consists of a bachelor’s, which the vast majority of students complete in four years rather than two.
+However, it is possible to complete your pre-med bachelor’s in two years.
+It would be a very intensive course load and you’d probably have to come into college with some extra credits, as well as take classes over the summer.

 Some schools also require that their students take four years of classes to earn their bachelor’s.
-So, while it is very difficult, and impossible at some schools, to do your pre-med in 2 years, it can be done!
+So, while it might be challenging to complete your pre-med in 2 years, it is possible!

 Do minors matter for medical school?